 - Note the definitions.
 The way your policy defines specific terms, such as “occurrence” or “damages” will be different than a dictionary.
 Understand that how these terms are defined will affect your coverage protection.

 - Pay attention to the keywords.
 Simple everyday words like “all”, “any”, “except”, “must”, etc. can carry a lot of weight in an insurance policy.
-These minor word can alter coverage or limits.
+These minor words can alter coverage or limits.

 - Meet the policy conditions.
 Sometimes, actions must occur before a loss for coverage to apply.
 In other cases, action must be taken after the loss to ensure coverage.

-Understanding your malpractice policy is much easier when follow these tips.
-If you still have questions about your AOA Insurance coverage, we’re here to help.
+Understanding your malpractice policy is much easier when you follow these tips.
+If you still have questions, Lockton Affinity is here to help.
 Our friendly and helpful associates can answer any of your questions.
 Contact us at Info@AOAInsuranceAlliance.com.